camillamendess/EstudosTypeScript/DDD/README.md

 ### Factory

 Factories are design patterns used to create objects, especially complex objects or aggregates, in a controlled and consistent manner.
 They encapsulate the creation logic and ensure that the created objects are in a valid state.
 Factories can help to centralize and manage the instantiation process, making the code more maintainable and reducing duplication.
 They are particularly useful in Domain-Driven Design (DDD) for creating entities and value objects that require complex initialization or need to enforce certain invariants during creation.

+### Repository

+Repositories are a crucial part of the Domain-Driven Design (DDD) pattern, acting as a bridge between the domain and data mapping layers.
+They provide a way to access and manipulate aggregates and entities from a data store while keeping the domain model free from data access concerns.
+Repositories abstract the underlying data access implementation, allowing the domain model to focus on business logic.
+They typically offer methods to add, update, delete, and retrieve entities and aggregates, ensuring that the domain logic remains clean and decoupled from persistence details.